MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemAdminGuide.md

 ### Chapter 15: General troubleshooting

 This information explains how to troubleshoot problems on your own, where to look for more information, and what information you should gather before calling Microsoft Dynamics GP Technical Support.

-You also can visit the CustomerSource Web site and search the Knowledge Base for answers to your most common technical questions including troubleshooting steps, solutions to common issues, and how-to articles.
+You also can visit the [Additional Resources for Microsoft Dynamics On-Premise Customers](/dynamics/s-e/global/additionalresources) article and look for answers to your most common technical questions including troubleshooting steps, solutions to common issues, and how-to articles.

 ![A Screenshot](media/fd6d021a22dcaf4de997ea2a5d15efea.gif)

+> [!NOTE]
-*When you install or use Microsoft Dynamics GP, alert messages may appear that are caused by errors in other applications, such as the file handler or operating system.
-To deal with errors not caused by Microsoft Dynamics GP, refer to the documentation for the application causing the error.*
+> When you install or use Microsoft Dynamics GP, alert messages may appear that are caused by errors in other applications, such as the file handler or operating system.
+To deal with errors not caused by Microsoft Dynamics GP, refer to the documentation for the application causing the error.

 The troubleshooting information is divided into the following sections: